bonitasoft/bonita-doc/md/manage-an-organization.md

 The search options specify that a maximum of 100 items are listed, starting with the first one.

-Only one organization can be loaded in Bonita BPM Engine at a time, so there is no need to specify the organization, and no organization identifier exists.
+Only one organization can be loaded in Bonita Engine at a time, so there is no need to specify the organization, and no organization identifier exists.
 ```groovy
 final IdentityAPI identityAPI = TenantAPIAccessor.getIdentityAPI(apiSession);
 final SearchOptionsBuilder builder = new SearchOptionsBuilder(0, 100);